-The best air fryers can be used to prepare all kinds of air fryer recipes, from succulent chicken-based dishes to soft and gooey cookies.
-This versatility and the convenience in use is what makes air fryers so popular — even knowing how to clean an air fryer couldn't be more simple.
+The best air fryers are a popular appliance, used to prepare all kinds of air fryer recipes.
+Ranging from succulent chicken-based dishes to soft and gooey cookies, this versatility makes it super convenient — even knowing how to clean an air fryer couldn't be more simple.

 However, air fryers are not invulnerable.
 In fact, there are some air fryer mistakes we all make, especially when it comes to knowing what you can’t put in there.
 There are certain recipes which will result in nothing but disaster and avoiding them can help make an air fryer last longer.
-Want to know more?
-Here are nine things you should never air fry.
+So, before you get cooking, here are 9 things you should never put in an air fryer.

 If you're cooking in an Instant Pot instead, that's an entirely different appliance.
 Check out our guide on Instant Pot vs air fryer for more details.